Giohanny/Forge-Tutorial/README.md

 # Forge-Tutorial
-Forge create, install and use t
+Forge create, install and how to use it